Methodology

 - Inventory data: We will expand support for mass- and quantity-based inventory data (e.g., process-level inputs, flow quantities, and detailed impact intensity factors).
 Current results rely primarily on spend- or sector-based intensity factors, and future updates will improve granularity and precision.

 - Chat agent limitations: Nios AI agents are non-deterministic and rely on probabilistic reasoning.
 While designed to act as specialists in matching and analyzing data, results may vary between runs and occasional mismatches can occur.
-Outputs are structured approximations meant to support — not replace — expert review.
-We are committed to giving users transparency into how the agents work, including their assumptions, source links, and uncertainties, and are continuously improving their accuracy, consistency, and explainability.
+Outputs are structured approximations meant to support (not replace) expert review.